haohuynh/CppND-Capstone-Poker-Game/README.md

 # CppND-Capstone-Poker-Game
-## Please Access to ./Data/PokerGame.webm for the Full Fideo of this Demo
+## Please Access to ./Data/PokerGame.webm for a Full Fideo of this Demo
 <img src="Data/PokerGame.gif"/>

 ## Class Diagram for Major Components